docker/docs/single-sign-on/configure/index.md

 Follow the steps on this page to configure SSO for your organization or company.

-## Step on: Add and verify your domain
+## Step one: Add and verify your domain

 1. Sign in to Docker Hub, navigate to the Organization page and select your organization or company.
 2. Select **Settings** and then **Security**.